rayes0/blog/content/about.md

   - Graphing and Data visualization: GNUPlot
   - All major operating systems, especially Redhat-based linux distributions (Fedora is my current daily driver)

-- Languages and tools I have spent some time using, but I wouldn't call myself proficient:
+- Languages and tools I have spent some time using or trying (min 30 hours), but I wouldn't call myself proficient:
   - C
   - Lua
   - SQLite
-  - Vue.js
+  - React and Vue.js
   - Numpy, Detectron2, Tensorflow (object detection API), Matplotlib

 - Languages and frameworks I want to learn in the future: Android development (Java and Kotlin), Flutter/Dart, R, Julia, C++ (reluctant to start this one since I feel like other languages have way more potential)

-I use emacs as my main text editor, though I previously used neovim + tmux full time.
+I use Emacs as my main text editor, though I previously used neovim + tmux full time.
 I have tried fully featured IDE's in the past and although they are featureful, the psychological clutter of using them after having tasted the minimalism of vim was too much, so I settled on emacs as a compromise.

 I've been daily driving linux for a fair amount of time now, and I currently use a custom install of Fedora.
 I have very heavily keyboard and terminal-based habits, and I am usually either in a terminal (rxvt-unicode) with tmux, or inside emacs (or sometimes a [terminal *inside* emacs](https://github.com/akermu/emacs-libvterm) :) ).
 I currently use a keyboard focused, minimal, barless [herbstluftwm setup](https://github.com/rayes0/dotfiles#herbstluftwm).
 I would switch to Wayland if it weren't for a [certain GPU manufacturer](http://www.nvidia.com/).
 We can't deny that they make good GPU's though.